aamnah/notes/src/posts/14_days_social_isolation.md

 TODO:

 - [ ] (in progress) Setup the blog site with Gatsby
-- [ ] get them StickerMule strickers designed
+- [x] get them StickerMule strickers designed (..turns out 50 means 50 copies of the _same_ sticker.
+I don't need to collect all logos afterall, i'll just print my own brand.
+Will do this after the social isolation thing is over so that it gets delivered to the office)
 - [ ] add a project shot on Dribbble

 ## Day 1